 DENSO was built on the twin foundations of constant research into innovative, high-quality solutions and investments in the best technologies.
 “Studying, designing, experimenting and anticipating advancements are the guidelines the company adopted in its constant efforts at customer satisfaction,” says Angelo Peluso, engineering services manager at DENSO Thermal Systems.
 Research and development form the heart of the company, influencing all stages of product development: design, experimentation, prototyping, implementation and project management.

 “DENSO Thermal Systems product quality is determined by a good initial design followed by precise development,” says Peluso.
 In designing for car comfort, it is necessary to consider some important parameters: size, weight, aesthetics, performance, resistance to wear and of course, cost.
 In Poirino, the company not only makes products for the domestic market.
 It also develops prototypes for foreign joint partners, which they produce in their own plants.

-To achieve its design goals, the company adopted 3D CAD and simulation software and next-generation digital data management practices.
-These are provided by the NX™ digital product development system and the Teamcenter® digital lifecycle management solution from Siemens PLM Software.
+To achieve its design goals, the company adopted 3D computer-aided design (CAD) and simulation software and next-generation digital data management practices.
+These are provided by NX™ software for digital product development and Teamcenter® software for digital lifecycle management.
+Both solutions are from Siemens PLM Software.
 DENSO Thermal Systems also equipped its research and development center with two wind tunnel and climate labs.

 “In our technical office in Italy, more than 55 designers work with our 3D design software,” Peluso says.
-“Another five analysts dedicate their work to structural calculations and fluid dynamic and optical simulations with specific CAE programs.”
+“Another five analysts dedicate their work to structural calculations and fluid dynamic and optical simulations with specific CAE (computer aided engineering) programs.”